This documentation is for a previous release of Cloud Manager. Go to the docs for the latest release.

 |All disks and aggregates must be created and deleted directly from Cloud Manager.
 You should not perform these actions from another management tool.
 Doing so can impact system stability, hamper the ability to add disks in the future, and potentially generate redundant cloud provider fees.|

-If you need more storage after you launch a Cloud Volumes ONTAP system, you can create new FlexVol volumes for NFS or CIFS from Cloud Manager.
+If you need more storage after you launch a Cloud Volumes ONTAP system, you can provision new NFS and CIFS volumes from Cloud Manager.

 If you want to use CIFS in AWS, you must have set up DNS and Active Directory.
 For details, see Networking requirements for Cloud Volumes ONTAP for AWS.